 - Participate in community events.
 Check notice boards in your building or community centre to find out about fun events in which you might want to participate.

 - Support your child or grandchild’s school.
 Go to bake sales, volunteer to help with clubs and go on field trips.

-- Advocate for your community by contacting your local government and expressing your concerns about things like lack of accessibility in public buildings, support for the unhoused, or the need for transit improvements.
+- Advocate for your community by contacting your local government and expressing your concerns about things like lack of accessibility in public buildings, support for the homeless, or the need for transport improvements.

-- Lend a hand with projects happening in your community, such as food or clothing drives, neighborhood beautification initiatives or even Foresters Financial™ playground builds.
+- Lend a hand with projects happening in your community, such as food or clothing donations, and neighbourhood beautification initiatives.
 If you’re a Foresters member, visit MyForesters.com to see what volunteer opportunities are available near you.

 - Encourage others to join you in supporting a good cause.
 Foresters members can use a Foresters Community Volunteer grant as seed money to organise a fundraiser or a volunteer activity for a local charity.
 Members can also help their community with a one-time £200 Foresters Care grant.

 Being part of a caring, friendly community brings us comfort and joy at all stages of our lives.
 Giving back to that community and helping to strengthen it—even by doing small, simple things—gives us a purpose and is one of the best ways to make sure the neighbourhoods and communities we love continue to grow and thrive.